aklyuk/zabbix-hp-3par/README.md

 10) If you have executed this script from console from user root or from another user, please check access permission on file **/tmp/hp_3par_state.log**.
 It must be allow read, write to user zabbix.

 **Return code 1 or 2 is zabbix_sender return code.
 Read here - https://www.zabbix.com/documentation/4.4/manpages/zabbix_sender**

+P.S.
+Overprovisioning on a DynamicStoragePool work not correct.
+I can't recommend to use this metric.
+P.P.S.
+Monitoring SFP will be added later.